-Please note: Assembly agreed that the imbalance in the election places that currently exists in all three Boards across the three year cycle will now be re-set back to a more even split across the years.
-As a result the terms of office for the English Pharmacy Board places in 2024 will be as follows:
+Please note: Assembly agreed that the imbalance in the election places that currently exists in all three Boards across the three-year cycle will now be re-set back to a more even split across the years.
+As a result, the terms of office for the Welsh Pharmacy Board places in 2024 will be as follows:

-the first 5 candidates elected shall serve for three years and the remaining 3 candidates elected shall serve for two years.
+The newly elected Primary Care candidate and the first elected Hospital, Community and any sector candidates shall serve for three years.
+The remaining elected candidates shall serve for two years.